The New Standard in O&M Manuals

 What is COBie and will it replace O&M information?

 Construction Operations Building Information Exchange (COBie) is an international standard relating to managed asset information including space and equipment.
-It is closely associated with building information modeling (BIM) approaches to design, construction, and management of built assets.
+It is closely associated with building information modelling (BIM) approaches to design, construction, and management of built assets.

 COBie is captured and recorded in digital format, normally by way of Excel spreadsheets, but could also take form in STEP-Part 21 (also called IFC file format), and ifcXML.
 COBie is important project data at the point of origin, including equipment lists, product data sheets, warranties, spare parts lists, and preventive maintenance schedules.
 This information is essential to support operations, maintenance and asset management once the built asset is in service.